 Roora Squads usually dress for the roora occasion just as deliberately as people have traditionally done for "White" weddings.
 However, the choice of dress is almost always traditional African prints.

 Purpose and role of a Roora Squad

 While the bride's best friend (and maybe sometimes a few) has always played an unofficial supportive role in Zimbabwean traditional marriages, roora squads are a new phenomenon.
-The number of friends is larger, averaging 5 and sometimes more.
-The deliberate dressing, posting for photos, and sharing them on social media under the hashtag #RooraSquad is also new.
+The number of friends is larger, averaging five and sometimes more.
+The deliberate dressing, posing for photos, and sharing them on social media under the hashtag #RooraSquad is also new.

 Prominent Roora Incidents